semosso/100-days-of-code/log.md

 **Thoughts**: Well...
 What I thought was working really wasn't, heh.
 Deleted both "gameplay" functions and will start from scratch.
 Maybe implementing counter inside for-loop is the answer.

 **Project**: <a href=https://github.com/semosso/lpthw/blob/master/nbagame7.py>NBA Game</a>

+**Day 10: December 29, 2018**

+**Progress**: Finished NBA Game (fully works, although not as "complex" or clean as I once thought it would be.
+Satisfied though.
+Worked on simple virtual jar of good memories.

+**Thoughts**: Tomorrow plan on getting back to LPTHW normal study routine.

+**Project**: <a href=https://github.com/semosso/lpthw/blob/master/nbagame7.py>NBA Game</a> and <a href=https://github.com/semosso/stuff/blob/master/virtualjar.py>virtual jar</a>.